dell/csm-docs/content/docs/deployment/helm/drivers/installation/powerflex.md

 ### Install PowerFlex Storage Data Client

 The CSI Driver for PowerFlex requires you to have installed the PowerFlex Storage Data Client (SDC) on all Kubernetes nodes which run the node portion of the CSI driver.
-SDC could be installed automatically by CSI driver install on Kubernetes nodes with OS platform which support automatic SDC deployment; for Red Hat CoreOS (RHCOS), RHEL 7.9, RHEL 8.6.
+SDC could be installed automatically by CSI driver install on Kubernetes nodes with OS platform which support automatic SDC deployment; for Red Hat CoreOS (RHCOS) and RHEL.
 On Kubernetes nodes with OS version not supported by automatic install, you must perform the Manual SDC Deployment steps [below](#manual-sdc-deployment).
 Refer to https://hub.docker.com/r/dellemc/sdc for supported OS versions.
+Please visit [E-Lab Navigator](https://elabnavigator.dell.com/eln/modernHomeSSM) for specific Dell Storage platform host operating system level support matrices.

 *NOTE:* To install CSI driver for Powerflex with automated SDC deployment, you need below two packages on worker nodes.
 1. libaio